Skip to main content

 Local folks-turned-guides & local tour companies may have a highly developed knowledge of everything local and either offers specific Itineraries or will craft one for you.

-Several online booking platforms offer site & experience tours/shore excursions worldwide: Vivator (TripAdvisor company), Get Your Guide
+Several online booking platforms offer site & experience tours/shore excursions worldwide: Vivator (TripAdvisor company), Get Your Guide.

 Note: after 15 minutes of online research & from personal experience: